oscal-compass/compliance-trestle/CONTRIBUTING.md

 commits with a focus on quality over quantity (e.g. don't add `Any` everywhere just to meet coverage requirements).
 Python typing of functions is an active work in progress.

-`mkbuild` is used to generate the [trestle documenation site](https://oscal-compass.github.io/compliance-trestle/latest).
-The `mkbuild` website includes an API reference section generated from the code.
+`mkdocs build` is used to generate the [trestle documentation site](https://oscal-compass.github.io/compliance-trestle/latest).
+The `mkdocs build` website includes an API reference section generated from the code.
 Docstrings within the code are expected to follow [google style docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html).